 Please see the steps below for some things you can do to try and remedy the connection error.

 - Please start by rebooting the pin-pad.
 You can do this by holding the YELLOW KEY + #

 - Ethernet Connected Card Terminals (Lane/3000, Lane/7000, Lane/8000): Check all connections to the card reader especially the ethernet connection cable (example photo of ethernet cable).
 Can you trace the ethernet cable all the way back to the internet router?
 It is likely this became unplugged.
 If the ethernet cable is unplugged, plug it back in and retry a transaction.

 - Has anybody worked on your internet or any networking devices (security cameras, new internet service provider, network telephones, etc.) in the past 24 hours?
 If yes, it is likely they have disconnected the internet connection that runs to your card-reader.
 You will need to troubleshoot this on your own or consult with the technician who completed your installation.

 - Does your ethernet cable run into an ethernet switch (example photo of ethernet switch)?
 If yes, the switch could likely be the source of the problem.

 - The switch could be bad and may need to be replaced.

 - The switch might not be an actual switch.
 You should NOT repurpose an old router or modem as a network switch.
 Please only use a dedicated network switch as a network switch.

 - Ensure your card reader is connected to WiFI by clicking 2634 and looking in the top left of the screen.
-If the WiFI symbol is white your reader is not connected to WiFi, follow the steps here to reconnect.
+If the WiFI symbol is not green your reader is not connected to WiFi, follow step #7 here to delete your network and reconnect to wifi.
 If it is green it is connected.

 - Do you have a firewall set up for your business?
 If yes please contact firstname.lastname@example.org and we can provide you or your network admin the configuration data you need which will allow for the card reader to work with your firewall.